mhwombat/bin/README.md

 ## snippy
 Select snippets of text (including code) and paste them wherever.

+## tex2png.py
+Pandoc filter to convert code blocks with class "tex2png" into images.
+Requires tex2png.sh.

+## tex2png.sh
+Converts a (La)Tex document to PNG.
+You might use this, for example, if you want to display a short LaTex document as an image within an HTML page.

 ## whe
 A quick script to load all of the Haskell source files